 Intelligence Reform & Terrorism Prevention Act (2004)

-- Required certain financial institutions to report cross-border electronic transmittals of funds
+This act required certain financial institutions to report cross-border electronic transmittals of funds.

 Corporate Transparency Act (2020)